Crossing the Great Divides

 We will gather using Zoom technology.
-Each session will include a 45-minute conversation with our guest speaker and Jean Feraca, followed by small group breakout sessions for deepening conversation, and a final 20-minute large group dialogue.
+Each session will include a 45-minute conversation with our guest speaker and Jean Feraca, followed by large group Q&A and dialogue.

 We invite all to participate in these important dialogues, as our Franciscan heritage proclaims “All are welcome.”
 We are therefore offering this series with a suggested donation of $25.00 per session, or the amount that is affordable to you.
 Please know that we rely on your generous spirit to support our mission and continue to bring you these vital programs.

 Sponsored in part by Wisconsin Public Radio